Introduction to CSS Text Outline

 Conclusion

 That was some basic usage of the text-stroke feature.
 The option for experimenting around is always open to curious minds.
-However, the downside to this feature is that it is only supported in the webkit enabled browsers, for e.g. if we try opening these HTML files through internet explorer, the outline features of the text will be missing.
+However, the downside of this feature is that WebKit-enabled browsers are the only ones that support it.
+For instance, if you open HTML files containing these styles in Internet Explorer, you will notice that the outline features of the text are missing.
 This is because IE does not extend its support to the webkit.
-Hence, it is advisable to use the properties and features that do not have any such constraints or conditions.
+Hence, it is advisable to use the properties and features without such constraints or conditions.

 Recommended Articles